drewhack/immybotAPIgetglobalswexample/README.md

-# immybotAPIgetglobalhwexample
+# immybotAPIgetglobalswexample
-Example ImmyBot Script to get a list of Global hardware
+Example ImmyBot Script to get a list of Global software